 Incorporate Holiday Elements

 Add festive touches like a painted Christmas tree or ‘Let it Snow’ text.
-These elements make the rocks perfect for holiday gifts or decor.
+These elements make the rocks perfect for holiday gifts or decor, and can even be incorporated into your Christmas bulletin board decor.

 Minimalist Snowman Silhouette